Emergency Response Referrals Alleging Abuse In Out-of-Home Care Regarding Children Who Are Under DCFS Supervision

 2. The CPH will cross-report any applicable allegations to required agencies by sending the SCAR-SS 8572.

-14. Case conference with SCSW to inform him/her of information obtained and to determine the next steps in the investigation.
+14. Case conference with SCSW to inform them of information obtained and to determine the next steps in the investigation.

 • Additional conferences may be required as the investigation develops.